 The Hallowell EMC Model 2002PRO is electronically controlled, time-cycled, pressure limited ventilator.

--- Eliminates the substantial driving gas required to operate pneumatically controlled ventilators.
-Time cycled
+Electronic control-- Eliminates the substantial driving gas required to operate pneumatically controlled ventilators.

 Pressure Limited-- Provides for animal patient safety by limiting the maximum working pressure (MWPL) to a user adjustable pressure range of 10 - 60 cm H2O.